SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-18-4-added-a-fix-for-official-plugins-ribbon-not-being-shown-6839.md

 version: 1020.18.4
 ---

-In the **Extensions** page in the **Ecosystem** a ribbon is used to highlight official plugins.
+On the **Extensions** page in the **Ecosystem** menu a ribbon is used to highlight official plugins.
 This ribbon was not shown for certain plugins, even though they were official.
 This issue has now been fixed.
-The ribbon is displayed for all official plugins in the **Extensions** page.
+The ribbon is displayed for all official plugins on the **Extensions** page.